Thomas Kellner - Black & White

 11:00 a.m. to 1:00 p.m.

 4:30 p.m. to 8:30 p.m.

 “[Thomas] images can tell us about their subjects that more “realistic” images cannot do.”
 Wendorf, Richard All shook up.
 Thomas Kellner Photographs the Boston Athenaeum, 2008, The Boston Athenaeum Boston, USA

 “Who would have thought that so much wonder could still be created with straight photographs in a time given to digital manipulation?”
 Alan G. Artner, Chicago Tribune

-Starting in January 2016, German and international galleries will be presenting Thomas Kellner’s new exhibition “Black & White”.
+Since 2016 Thomas Kellner’s new exhibition “Black & White” is succesfully traveling tworld.
 Silver gelatin tableaux made by Kellner between 1997 and 2005 will be on display.
 In this exhibition, Kellner recalls his beginnings as an artist and his roots in black-and-white photography using the analog gelatin silver process.